PayDock/mobile-sdk-doc/digital-wallet-widgets/flypay.md

 ### 4. Error/Exceptions Mapping

-The following describes FlyPay exceptions that can be thrown.
+The following describes Flypay exceptions that can be thrown.

 ```Kotlin
 FetchingUrlException(error: ApiErrorResponse) : FlyPayException(error.displayableMessage)